SimonLammer/MiniLinux/setup.md

 ![38](screenshots/InstallOS/38.jpg)

 ### Setup a ssh connection
-The setup of the ssh connection can be broken down to two parts:
+The setup of the ssh connection can be broken down to three parts:

 1. Install openssh